money-on-chain/main-RBTC-contract/MOC.md

 ## MoCState

 - Referenced by: MoC, MoCConverter, MoCExchange, MoCInrate, MoCSettlement
-- References/uses: Math, MoCBProxManager, BtcPriceProvider, DocToken, BProToken, MoCSettlement
+- References/uses: Math, MoCBProxManager, PriceProvider, DocToken, BProToken, MoCSettlement
 - Inherits from: MoCLibConnection, MoCBase
   This contract holds the system variables to manage the state, wether it's the state itself or the thresholds configurations; as well as many `view` functions to access and evaluate it.
 - State: